OrienteerBAP/Orienteer-Guidebook/understanding_orienteer_ui.md

 The Orienteer UI is based on several basic concepts.

-## Perspectives
+## Pages and perspectives
+An Orienteer app is displayed for users as a set of **pages**.
+Some pages may be universal for all Orienteer apps, like *Users* or *Classes*.
+Others may be specific to particular apps.
+Users can access pages by links (e.g. on the navigation pane) or via their URLs.

-A perspective defines what pages are available for the user on the navigation pane and what is the default page that a user sees after logging in.
+A **perspective** defines what pages are available for the user on the navigation pane and what is the default page that a user sees after logging in.

 Example (the default perspective):